 Termination procedures vary depending on several factors, including how far along you are in your pregnancy.
 Listed below are the most common procedures and information about each one.
 Hope Pregnancy Centers can provide you with more detailed information through our Before You Decide booklet.

 Within 72 hours of sexual intercourse.

-Within 4 to 10 weeks after LMP
+When – Up to 10 weeks after LMP

 Note: The Food & Drug Administration (FDA) changed their position on RU-486 in March 2016 and approved use up to 10 weeks.
 The FDA also reaffirmed their position for a Risk Evaluation and Mitigation Strategy (REMS) to ensure its safe use.
 The REMS includes: Mifeprex must be ordered, prescribed and dispensed by or under the supervision of a healthcare provider.
 Healthcare providers who wish to prescribe Mifeprex must complete a Prescriber Agreement Form prior to ordering and dispensing the drug.
 Mifeprex may only be dispensed in clinics, medical offices, and hospitals, or under the supervision of a certified healthcare provider.
 The Healthcare provider must obtain a signed Patient Agreement Form before dispensing Mifeprex.
 Healthcare providers who prescribe Mifeprex are required under FDA regulations to provide the patient with a copy of the Mefeprex Medication Guide.